vidyagc/portfolio/_works/02-its.markdown

 <h4>Additional Updates Needed</h4>
 <div class="page-content-text">
 As previously stated, the diagrams on <a href="https://www.inthestreets.org/theory-of-change" target="_blank">Theory of Change</a> need to be translated into web-friendly content.
 Instead of images, infographics should be made with real text (so the content is accessible), and they should be responsive (i.e. adapt to different screen sizes for readability).
-These updates will be made when time and/or budget become available.
+These updates will be made when time becomes available.
 </div>